janwilmans/guidelines/guidelines_details.md

   - **Rationale**: Interfaces are a mechanism to separate the interface from the implementation, adding members would contradict this purpose[^1].
 - Do not rely on aggregate initialization for assigning default value to members, either create constructors or use in-class initialization.
   - **Rationale**: when initialization is part of the type, it makes it harder to use incorrectly.
-- Prefer member initializer lists over assignment in constructor body.
-  - **Rationale**: it's more efficient, it is construction instead construction followed by assignment.
 - Mark all destructors of classes in an inheritance hierarchy `virtual` or `override`.
   - **Rationale**: this prevents [subtle destruction bugs](https://cppcoach.godbolt.org/z/ebEPhzfbs).
 - Declare `public`, `protected` and `private` in that order.